Log Kia Kahengay: Plot

-It explores the tale of two girls Shiza (Komal Meer) and Mishal (Sabeena Farooq) who are childhood friends and shares a sisterly bond.
-As a result of their love for each other, Mishal asks her parents to arrange their marriage in the same family so they can live in the same house.
-They later become sister in laws as Shiza marries Harris, Mishal's older brother who he and Shiza have been in love since childhood.
-Mishal feels betrayed as they kept their relationship a secret but she soon accepts it.
-She later meets a handsome young man, Arsal who initially takes a liking to Shiza but doesn't act upon it because of the girls’ sisterly bond and his marriage has been fixed with Mishal, thus he marries Mishal happily and cares for her.
+It explores the tale of two girls, Shiza (Komal Meer) and Mishal (Sabeena Farooq), who are childhood friends and share a sisterly bond.
+Due to their love for one another, Mishal asks her parents to arrange their marriages within the same family so they can live in the same house.
+Eventually, they become sisters-in-law when Shiza marries Harris, Mishal's older brother, with whom she has been in love since childhood.
+Mishal feels betrayed when they keep their relationship a secret, but she soon accepts the situation.

+Later, she meets a handsome young man named Arsal, who initially takes a liking to Shiza but refrains from acting on it because of the girls’ sisterly bond, as his marriage has already been arranged to Mishal.
+He marries Mishal happily and cares for her.

-However things become more complicated for Shiza when her husband dies in a car accident and she was forced to marry Mishal's husband and lived her life as co-wife.
-What will be the fate of these three?
+However, things become more complicated for Shiza when her husband dies in a car accident.
+She is then forced to marry Mishal's husband and live her life as a co-wife.
+What will be the fate of the three of them?